-10.1 Persons searching for housing can register with BHA online.
-Assistance is available for anyone having difficulty in registering and we will support using alternative methods.
-Should a registration form be incomplete then staff will make efforts to contact to ensure we support those persons to access our choice based lettings system with equal opportunity.
+- 10.1 Persons searching for housing can register with BHA online.
+Assistance is available for anyone having difficulty in registering and we will support using alternative methods. - Once a person is registered then they are issued with a unique registration number and are required to make a password of their choice.
+When an applicant contacts BHA, colleagues will go through identity checks at the beginning of the contact.
+An applicant can begin to apply for housing as soon as their registration is live.

-- Once a person is registered then they are issued with a unique registration number and are required to make a password of their choice.
-Both the number and a set question may need to be quoted in any communication with BHA staff.
-An applicant can begin to apply for housing as soon as their registration is live. - 10.3 We aim to verify any registration within three working days providing all information is complete.
+10.3 We aim to verify any registration within three working days providing all information is complete.